Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Positron detection system

 \subsubsection{Conceptual design}

 To meet the mentioned requirements (e.g., excellent energy resolution, high detection efficiency, and good geometrical acceptance), we proposed a Goldberg-polyhedron geometry design of the ECAL (see \cref{fig:ecal-3d}).
 The Goldberg polyhedron consists of pentagons and hexagons with every three faces meeting at the same vertex ~\cite{Goldberg1937}.
 It is similar in appearance to the sphere as an inpolyhedron and possesses an icosahedral rotational symmetry.
 A Class I GP$(8,0)$ Goldberg polyhedron geometry layout is introduced.
 It consists of a total of 642 faces, including 12 regular pentagons, and 630 irregular hexagons which can be categorized into 9 types.
 Modules created from the different types of faces are identified as Type-PEN and Type-HEX (01--09).
-19 modules at the beam entrance and 1 module at the exit are removed, resulting in a total of 622 modules and achieving 97\% coverage of the $4\pi$ solid angle.
+There are 19 modules at the beam entrance and 1 module at the exit removed, resulting in a total of 622 modules and achieving 97\% coverage of the $4\pi$ solid angle.

+The ECAL should take account of the particle energy in sub-MeV and several tens of MeV at the same time, due to the different physics goal in MACE \textsc{Phase-I} and MACE.
 In the 0.511 MeV energy regime of interest, a total absorption homogeneous calorimeter with inorganic scintillators generally provides excellent energy resolution which is expected for MACE.
-Two types of crystals have been considered for the MACE calorimeter, including thallium-doped cesium iodide and bismuth germanium oxide.
-The CsI(Tl) crystal was widely employed by the electromagnetic calorimeter of various experiments due to its high light yield~\cite{Bauer2005,BESIII2009,BelleII2010}.
-However, it is characterized by slow emission time and slight hygroscopicity.
+Three types of crystals have been considered for the MACE calorimeter, including bismuth germanium oxide (BGO), thallium-doped cesium iodide (CsI:Tl) and cerium-doped lutetium-yttrium oxyorthosilicate (LYSO:Ce).
+The CsI(Tl) crystal was widely employed by the electromagnetic calorimeter of various experiments due to its high light yield~\cite{Bauer2005,BESIII:2009fln,Belle-II:2010dht}.
+However, it is characterized by slow emission time which may cause a loss of efficiency.
+The short radiation length also increase the cost of materials outside the ECAL.
 BGO combines an acceptable light output and a fast decay time, and is widely used in positron emission tomography (PET) which also investigates the signal of annihilation $\gamma$-rays.
-On the other hand, a short radiation length makes it a promising crystal for the MACE \textsc{Phase-I} experiment in the 53 MeV energy regime.
-The properties of both crystals are summarized in \cref{tab:crystal}.
+Besides, LYSO could be an appealing option as it is brighter and faster than BGO.
+The properties of these crystals are summarized in \cref{tab:crystal}.